bennylope/screenshooter/README.md

 General use is pretty straightforward:

     screenshooter shoot path_to/browsers.yaml

+If you are using a json file, then:

+    screenshooter shoot path_to/browsers.json

 Once the request is successfully made, the program will return the URL of the screenshot collection.
 The URL output can be piped to another